-Reflecting this, the somewhat unnecessary, in the short-term at least, luxury signing of Wilfried Zaha seemed a fitting final act for the Scot.
+Reflecting this, the luxury signing of Wilfried Zaha seemed a fitting final act for the Scot.

 Thus, if one facet of Ferguson’s legacy will continue to irk some United fans – amid fanciful reminiscing over ‘what if’ scenarios in Europe – it is his stubbornness.

-This was mainly seen regarding utilising certain squad players for big matches, but, also, in the Scot’s refusal to bow to pressure to ease the burden of expectation on youth products like Tom Cleverley or, even, Darron Gibson.
+As well as using certain squad players for big matches, the Scot refused to bow to public pressure to ease the burden of expectation on youth products like Tom Cleverley and Darron Gibson.

 Still, Moyes, quite smartly, realises that while Marouane Fellaini has certain qualities – tenacity, incredible chest control and a set-piece threat – the lanky Belgian does not quite fit the Manchester United model.

-For a club that was once synonymous with the virile Roy Keane, that may seem rich but, clearly, Moyes is well aware of United’s great tradition of playmaking just as much as rapid wing-play or prolific finishing.
+For a club that was once synonymous with the virile Roy Keane, that may seem rich but Moyes is well aware of United’s great tradition of playmaking.

-Also, with the shift in mentality – where, unlike at Everton, Moyes will not be adapting to the opposition in a reactive, game-by-game basis – Moyes will have to prioritise a proactive playing style.
+Also, with the shift in mentality – where, unlike at Everton, Moyes will not be adapting to the opposition in a game by game basis – Moyes will have to prioritise a proactive playing style.

-Dominating possession will, therefore, be paramount to Moyes’ potential success – amid the inevitability of Sky’s cameras cutting to Ferguson in the stands when Moyes and United undergo a poor run of form.
+Dominating possession will be crucial to Moyes’ potential success – amid the inevitability of Sky’s cameras cutting to Ferguson in the stands when Moyes and United undergo a poor run of form.

 Still, whether it was Duncan Edwards and Ray Wilkins or Paul Scholes and Carrick, English central creativity has been a cornerstone of the Manchester United model in the past 50 years.

-However, one name could have, perhaps, set a new trend: the Catalan, Xavi Hernández.
+However, one name could have set a new trend: the Catalan, Xavi Hernández.

 This was far from Ceefax gossip at the time; Xavi had a crisis of confidence in 1999, amid incessant comparisons with Josep Guardiola at the Camp Nou.